atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 4
 \
 .' ^
-"He looks like a very impudent fellow, I think, ” said she. t
+"He looks like a very impudent fellow, I think, " said she. t
 0
-“So much the better, ” replied Mrs. Selby, carelessly, “fo much the better : • ‘ “without a decent afsurance, a man “cannot wait handily at a table, nor
+“So much the better, " replied Mrs. Selby, carelessly, “fo much the better : • ‘ “without a decent afsurance, a man “cannot wait handily at a table, nor
 “carry a .cup with a tolerable grace to
 /
 “a Lady:, if your Ladyship therefore
-“is determined not to hire him, I will.”
+“is determined not to hire him, I will."
 #
 fc »
 9